Stringer90/ChatApp/README.md

 This project is recreating a smaller version of that app (for now) by myself.

 If you read the 'Issues' section below, you will find that this app cannot even execute.
-As an alternative, I can show you the app my group made during an interview, if required.
+As an alternative, I can show you the app our group made during an interview, if required.

 ## Issues
 When I attempt to run the 'WPFApp', I get the following error: